bssd-ltd/php-apache-server/README.md

 # php-apache-server
-Apache server for PHP 7.4 with Debian
+Docker image for Apache server for PHP 7.4 with Debian